 Important – It is generally a bad idea to reinforce walls separating two objective rooms since it will limit the areas you can cover when defending!

 General Team-specific Gadgets

 Barring operator-specic gadgets, players also have access to other attacker and defender-specific gadgets.
 Here’s a very brief rundown on how to make the most out of them.

 - Frag and Stun Grenades – Use them to flush out defenders before entering a room.

 - Smoke Grenades – Use them to break the defenders’ line of sight before entering a room, on the defuser during the last few seconds of a round, or a chokepoint as a decoy.

-- Claymore – Use in entry points in the objective room to stall defenders or along routes to deter roamers trying to flank you.
+- Claymore – Use in entry points in the objective room to stall defenders or along routes to deter roamers from trying to flank you.